-- 21. In speaking with media personnel, IIO investigation staff members remain professional and courteous and: - 21.1. state that they are not in a position to answer media requests; - 21.2. request contact information and explain that an IIO spokesperson will respond as quickly as possible; - 21.3. direct media to the dedicated media phone line (778 988 1041) or email address (info@iiobc.ca), advising that requests are answered as soon as possible; and - 21.4. assume that anything said is "on the record".
+- 22. In speaking with media personnel, IIO investigation staff members remain professional and courteous and: - 22.1. state that they are not in a position to answer media requests (excluding the MCLs if they are undertaking spokesperson duties on behalf of the CCD); - 22.2. request contact information and explain that an IIO spokesperson will respond as quickly as possible; - 22.3. direct media to the dedicated media phone line (778 988 1041) or email address (info@iiobc.ca), advising that requests are answered as soon as possible; and - 22.4. assume that anything said is "on the record."